yihsinli/3D-SMoE-Splatting/README.md

 These pretrained models correspond to the final optimized state (iteration 30000) for each scene and are required for rendering and metric evaluation.

-The full reproduction pipeline is structured in the following sections: training and testing (Table I) → rendering → Reproducing Rendered Results and Metrics (Pretrained Model)
+The full reproduction details are provided in the section below:
+**Reproducing Rendered Results and Metrics (Pretrained Model)**

 ### Additional Tested Configuration